FarhanMS123/WebServer/README.md

 ![status success](https://img.shields.io/badge/status-success-green)

 This is an http server using and extends from express app.
-The modules included in this app is most uses by many developper and recommended modules from express.
+The modules included in this app is most used by many developper and recommended modules from express.
 I also use `app.engine` to support new extensions.
 It also support request over https protocol.
 This app also could be act as proxy server and pass request to another server.
 This would help you if you have another server to process data.
-If you activate it in settings, it would disable built-in modules which is handle file response.
-You should modify script below to reenable it manually.
+It has disabled by default and you should uncomment the script to enable it manually.

 ## Installation